New Bible studies and devotionals sent to your email. The first one includes a free gift!

 During the reign of Rome God turns his attention to the gentiles to make the Jews jealous.
 Because Israel is scattered at this time and God focuses on reaching the gentiles instead, Daniel’s final 70th week has to wait until Israel comes back, is no longer scattered again, and the time of God dealing mainly with the gentiles ends.

-Now I used to think the time of the gentiles spoken of by Jesus was a reference to this.
-But it is different.
+In Luke 21:24 Jesus mentions the time of the gentiles.
 Jesus spoke of the time of the gentiles as being a time when Jerusalem and the temple would be under gentile control.
-Which it has been since the temple was destroyed, but the time He was mentioning is during the last 3 and a half years of tribulation according to Revelation 11:2.
+Which it has been since the temple was destroyed.
+But the time He was mentioning is more specifically during the first 3 and a half years of the 7 year tribulation according to Revelation 11:2.

-The timeline is paused however because the gentiles are now the ones God was reaching out to.
+The timeline is paused for the Jews because the gentiles are now the ones God is reaching out to.
 That is why we see a break in the 70 weeks.
 This is also why we see God stop talking about the natural time line and skips in the next verse to the last 7 years in which the antichrist comes.
+Even then, during the first 3 and 1 half years God lets the gentiles carry on in Jerusalem.

 Many have said that the scriptures bring in the antichrist in later verses… this is because they mistakenly believe that the next ruler of the north was the one who set up an abomination of desolation.
 This however falls through because he did not fulfill all of the prophecy.
+There was no 7 year covenant, no breaking of said covenant, and no destruction of that ruler at the return of Jesus.
 Instead verse 21 is the antichrist because God skips over the time in which He deals mainly with gentiles between these two verses.

 Also note that though Rome ruled the area the people still called themselves Syrian.
 Rome simply imposed taxes over other nations.
 Rome did not itself absorb these nations into itself but made them territories and provinces.